Web fonts are bringing the aesthetics of print design to the web. Here's how to make best use of them.

 As a designer using web fonts, be sure to test their appearance across different platforms and different browsers.
 It sounds an obvious thing to do.
 But it's all too common to design a page on a Mac when most readers use Windows and will see something quite different from how it was originally designed.

-- These tips were originally published in Computer Arts Collection: Typography.
-Now here are five more tips from us...
+These 10 tips were originally published in Computer Arts Collection: Typography.
+Head to the next page for five bonus tips...